-In German hands, the diary of a severely wounded prisoner by Charles Hennebois

-Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
+IN GERMAN HANDS: THE DIARY OF A SEVERELY WOUNDED PRISIONER Published @ 2017 Trieste Publishing Pty Ltd ISBN 9780649613595 In German Hands: The Diary of a Severely Wounded Prisioner by Charles Hennebois & Ernest Daudet Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
 All rights reserved.

-Edited by Trieste Publishing Pty Ltd. Cover @ 2017

-This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.
+Edited by Trieste Publishing Pty Ltd. Cover @ 2017 This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser. www.triestepublishing.com CHARLES HENNEBOIS & ERNEST DAUDET IN GERMAN HANDS: THE DIARY OF A SEVERELY WOUNDED PRISIONER

-www.triestepublishing.com

-CHARLES HENNEBOIS

-IN GERMAN HANDS, THE DIARY OF A SEVERELY WOUNDED PRISONER